Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 4) EVENTS (LMS Usage Data) - usage.csv
 --------------------------------------
-The LMS Events table has details of the events generated for each of the tool usage by the students
+The LMS Events table has details of the events generated for each of the tools used by the students.

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------